(Last updated 3/4/2022)

 - Better benefits

 - Shorter shifts

-In our last blog, we featured provider burnout and staff turnover as one of healthcare’s biggest fears.
+In a recent blog, we featured provider burnout and staff turnover as one of healthcare’s biggest fears.
 Some healthcare leaders have even said staff shortages are a bigger issue than unvaccinated workers.
 A key weapon in the fight against burnout and turnover is technology.
 Digital technology is so important to combating staff shortages that the UK has granted its National Health Service with nearly £6 billion in extra funding for tech initiatives to tackle the healthcare staffing crisis.
 UK Chancellor Rishi Sunak called the funding “game changing.”
 In this blog, we’ll dive deeper into the issue and focus on eight ways healthcare leaders can incorporate technology to combat staff shortages.

 1. Digital Transformation to Improve Efficiency

 The number one way to leverage tech to combat staff shortages is an overall commitment to digital transformation.
 It’s often said that healthcare lags other industries in terms of innovation and technology by a decade or two.
 Digital transformation can not only improve the patient experience, but it can also reduce employee workloads and labor costs by improving efficiency.
 The rest of our list focuses on specific types of digital transformation and how they can combat healthcare staff shortages.

 2. Self-Scheduling and Preparation Tech to Empower Patients